marco76/spriNGdemo/server/src/main/resources/documents/app-checklist.md

-# What I have to remember before my development and deploy?
+# What should I remember before my development and deploy?

 In this website we try to collect many 'good practices' for your Spring Angular development.